aws-samples/hpc-applications/README.md

 ### Build a new HPC Cluster (1-Click deployment)

-In case you don't have a cluster ready, you can use one of the CloudFormation templates we have prpared for you.<br> Find below a few Tempaltes to create a new HPC cluster with just 1-Click.<br>
+In case you don't have a cluster ready, you can use one of the CloudFormation templates we prepared for you.<br> Find below a few Templates to create a new HPC cluster with just 1-Click.<br>
 Select your preferred AWS Region among the supported ones.
 You will be asked a few questions about Networking and Storage; <br>
 If you have no idea how to answer or what these services are, just leave the detault values: `AUTO`. <br>
 The 1-Click deployment procedure will take care of creating everything needed for your HPC Cluster to run.<br>